-Lately, my breakfasts have consisted of pumpkin everything so let’s just add some healthy pumpkin muffins to the mix.
+Lately, our breakfasts have consisted of pumpkin everything, so let’s add some healthy pumpkin muffins to the mix.
 They would be perfect for chilly fall mornings with a hot cup of pumpkin spice coffee or tea.
-My healthier pumpkin muffins are made with almond flour and oats, sweetened with real maple syrup or honey, and call for coconut oil instead of butter.
+My healthy pumpkin muffins are made with almond flour and oats, sweetened with real maple syrup or honey, and call for coconut oil instead of butter.

 This healthy pumpkin muffin recipe yields remarkably light, moist, and fluffy muffins.
-Believe me, these pumpkin treats have the magical power to convert “healthy muffin” skeptics into raving fans!
+These pumpkin treats have the magical power to convert “healthy muffin” skeptics into raving fans!

 Healthy Pumpkin Muffin Notes & Tips

 Change it up.
 Add nuts, chocolate chips, banana, or chopped fruit like cranberries.
 Yum!

 Simplify the recipe.
 Substitute 1-1/2 teaspoons store-bought pumpkin spice blend for the individual spices (cinnamon, ginger, nutmeg, and allspice).
 Or, if your spice drawer is empty, use 1 1/2 teaspoons ground cinnamon.

 Are you craving a sweet topping?
 You can easily add a glaze by mixing some honey and cinnamon and pour a little over to satisfy your sweet craving.

 This muffin recipe is special diet-friendly.
 You can easily adjust this recipe to make it egg-free and/or gluten-free.

 Want to read more about the benefits of pumpkin?
 Click here for the benefits of Pumpkin